6 OOP Concepts in Java with examples

-Java comes with specific code structures for each OOP principle.
-For example, the extends
+Java comes with specific code structures for each OOP concept, such as the extends keyword for the inheritance principle or the getter and setter methods for the encapsulation principle.

 What are OOP concepts in Java?

-OOP concepts allow us to create specific interactions between Java objects.
-They make it possible to reuse code without creating security risks or making a Java program less readable.
+Java supports object-oriented programming, along with other popular languages like Python and C++.
+In Java, OOP concepts allow us to create specific interactions between Java objects.
+They make it possible to reuse code without creating security risks or harming performance and code readability.

 Abstraction in Java: